MXClyde/mendix-kubernetes-azure/README.md

  ![Azure DevOps extensions](images/devopsext.png)

 3. Next, we need to create several Service Connections in our Azure DevOps project and write down the corresponding GUIDs so that they can be leveraged in the pipelines.
-All service connections

 **Azure Resource Manager Service Connection**

 Create a service connection of the type Azure Resource Manager, connecting Azure DevOps to your Azure subscription.
-Note the GUID of the service connection, which you will find in the address bar of your browser when the service connection is selected:
+Record the GUID of the service connection, which you will find in the address bar of your browser when the service connection is selected:

 ![Select type of Service Connection](images/sc_arm.png)
 ![ARM SC form](images/sc_armform.png)